methodes-cogneuro/methodes-cogneuro.github.io/README.md

 ## Contributors

 We welcome and recognize all contributions.
-You can see a list of current contributors in the [contributors tab](https://github.com/psy3018/notes_cours_psy3018/graphs/contributors).
+You can see a list of all contributors in the book.

 ## Credits